RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure: Decision Transformer - Learning Curve](../plots/dt-learning-curve-walker2d.png)

-(TODO data obtained from cite)
+Training data obtained from Barhate (2022), shows:
 - Comparable performance to TD3 (behavioral scores).
 - 50× faster convergence (20,000 vs 1,000,000 timesteps).
 - Better long-term credit assignment through attention mechanisms.

-This dramatic efficiency improvement occurs because:
+This dramatic efficiency improvement occurs, according to Chen et al., (2021):
 1. Transformers leverage patterns in trajectory data more effectively.
 2. No need for environmental interaction during training.
 This shall also provide time saving benefits.
 3. Direct credit assignment without value function approximation.

-(TODO Cite)
+Meaning, when a sequence of temporal states, actions and rewards, determining at which point in time the current reward was met.
+This the principle difference compared to policy gradient models; directly learning the reward, rather than a value function.

 ### 5.5 Future Work